Ecommerce Profit Margins: Benchmarks and How to Improve

 Why are ecommerce margins so low?

-Ecommerce margins are compressed by rising customer acquisition costs (up 60% since 2020 per Profitwell), shipping inflation, platform fees, high return rates (20-30% in fashion), and discounting pressure from marketplaces like Shopee and Amazon.
+Ecommerce margins are compressed by five cost lines rising together: paid acquisition, shipping and last-mile delivery, platform and payment fees, returns (20-30% in fashion), and discounting pressure from marketplaces like Shopee and Amazon.
 The brands with the healthiest margins invest in owned channels, email revenue, and repeat purchases rather than relying on paid ads.

 What is the difference between gross margin and net margin in ecommerce?

-Gross margin is revenue minus cost of goods sold — it only accounts for product cost.
+Gross margin is revenue minus cost of goods sold, so it only accounts for product cost.
 Net margin subtracts all costs including marketing, shipping, payment processing, platform fees, returns, and overhead.
 A store with 55% gross margin and 8% net margin is spending 47 percentage points of revenue on everything besides the product itself.

 How can I improve my ecommerce profit margins quickly?

-The three fastest margin improvements are: raise prices by 5-10% on strong-performing SKUs (a 1% price increase lifts operating profit by 11% per McKinsey), kill unprofitable SKUs below 15% contribution margin, and shift 20%+ of revenue to email and SMS channels where acquisition cost drops from RM15-50 to under RM1 per sale.
+The three fastest margin improvements are: raise prices by 5-10% on strong-performing SKUs (a 1% price increase lifts operating profit by 11.1% per Marn and Rosiello in Harvard Business Review, or 8% per McKinsey's later S&P 1500 analysis), kill unprofitable SKUs below 15% contribution margin, and shift 20%+ of revenue to email and SMS channels where acquisition cost drops from RM15-50 to under RM1 per sale.

 Keep Reading